UXAF: User Experience Accessibility First

 Engineers, creators, and designers building at the intersection of accessibility and AI.

-A critical shift happens when teams build technology alongside the people who navigate its edges.
-Patterns become clearer, signals become stronger, and opportunity forms between perspectives.
+The shift happens when teams build alongside the people who navigate the edges.
+Patterns sharpen.
+Signals strengthen.

 Follow on LinkedInOffice Hours